babarot/gotcha/README.md

 ## Description

 `goll` is simple `go get` tool.
-Therefore,

-It doesn't have management function such as `bundle` because just install or update go packages.
+Therefore, it doesn't have management function such as `bundle` because just install or update go packages.

 ***DEMO:***